 My philosophy is that supporting people in choosing healthy eating habits and an active, positive lifestyle to optimize cardiovascular health and well-being is where it’s at!

-Healthful eating is within everyone’s reach.
-My mission is to give individuals the knowledge to improve their own heart health and overall wellness through a behavioral approach to meet their personal goals.
+My mission is to give individuals the knowledge, along with actionable steps, to improve their heart health and overall wellness through small yet significant lifestyle changes.

-I’ve helped support adults in both long-term and acute care settings for years.
-And I’m devoted to sharing accurate, evidenced-based information while promoting a healthier “do-able” lifestyle.
+I’m devoted to sharing accurate, evidenced-based information while promoting a “do-able” lifestyle.
 My education and experience has taught me that addressing emotional and behavioral factors along with the nutritional aspect puts individuals in a position to lead a more balanced lifestyle.
 Thereby, providing a more permanent path to wellness.

 Through the information on this website, I am dedicated to showing, teaching and encouraging YOU how to make positive changes towards a heart healthy lifestyle and providing you with resources on how to prevent and even reverse heart diseases.